 Your trips are short, fast and require good fitness.
 Carrying a small, lightweight pack is key to your success in the mountains.
 Temperatures range from summer conditions to just below freezing.
 When you use a stove you’re melting snow, boiling water and making very simple meals.
 You’re often cooking in exposed places where wind and cold can affect performance.
 A stove that is fast, compact and efficient is extremely important.

 A stove system like the Reactor is your best choice for this kind of trip.
 Stove systems are fast, efficient, and very compact.
-They’re convenient to use and can be setup quickly for a brew up in a matter of seconds.
-Most important of all, the Reactor performs very well in windy conditions, so you can count on it in exposed places and nasty weather.
+They’re convenient to use and can be set up in a matter of seconds.
+Most important of all, the Reactor performs very well in windy conditions, so you can count on it even in exposed places and nasty weather.

-Stove systems are not as lightweight as conventional canister stoves like the MicroRocket, but they offer increased fuel efficiency that saves total weight.
+Stove systems are not as lightweight as conventional canister stoves like the PocketRocket 2, but they offer increased fuel efficiency that saves total weight.
 On a trip that requires melting snow and cooking in windy places, the weight savings can be significant.

 You’re out climbing big mountains and making camp at higher elevations, in cold conditions.
 These climbs often last more than three days and you usually have three or more climbers on your rope team.
 Temperatures are regularly below freezing and you are using your stove to make water for the group.
 You may also be planning expeditions to the greater ranges, or to cold regions like Antarctica.